 Our half-acre community teaching garden at Andy’s Unity Park in southwest Santa Rosa, is a place where the Moorland community grows food, tends the land, learns about organic gardening methods, connects with the natural world, and gathers together for positive action and belonging.
+It was established after a process of community input in 2018.

 How to Get Involved